nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Mainly NUS computing students
-* has a need to manage a significant number of task, most of which has deadlines
+* Users have a need to manage a significant number of task, most of which has deadlines
-* For computing students, task at hand may take longer than expected
+* For target users, task at hand may take longer than expected
-* Might have many last minute task.
+* Users might have many last minute tasks
-* prefer desktop apps over other types
+* Users prefer desktop applications over other types of devices
-* can type fast
+* Users are able to type quickly
-* prefers typing to mouse interactions
+* Users prefer typing over mouse interactions
-* is reasonably comfortable using CLI apps
+* User is reasonably comfortable with using CLI applications

 **Value proposition**:
-* Manage tasks faster than a typical mouse/GUI driven app
+* Ability to manage tasks faster than with a typical mouse/GUI driven app
-* A quick way to view all tasks due on a specified day
+* A quick way to view all tasks due on a specific day
-* Able to quickly search for an available timing for a particular task
 * Organising tasks according to projects/modules/date so that users can view these tasks with different filters
-* Able to adjust and edit tasks according to user needs
+* Ability to edit tasks according to user needs

 ### User stories